StackVista/stackstate-docs/use/health-state-and-event-notifications/configure-view-health.md

 Reacting to each event in an environment can cause a lot of noise.
 This may be both undesirable and unnecessary.
 For example, if one or multiple components have an impact on a service, it can be sufficient to report on changes to the problem itself and not each related state change.

 StackState can reduce this noise by looking at the overall health state of a **view** rather than that of individual elements.
 The view health state is determined by the combined health of its elements.
-When a view changes its health state, a view state change event is triggered and that can in turn trigger an alert or automated action.
+When a view changes its health state, a view state change event is triggered and that can in turn trigger an event notification or automated action.

 ![Views list with view health state](../../.gitbook/assets/v42_views_list.png)